RyanCCollins/techrapport.github.io/_posts/2015-11-03-software-developer-tools-of-the-trade.md

 ### 4. Coding

 ####Sublime Text, Brackets and Xcode
 I am constantly evolving my workflow and I am especially fickle when it comes to the text editors that I use.
-Lately I have been using [Sublime Text](www.sublimetext.com/) and XCode the most, but [Brackets (made by by Adobe)](http://brackets.io) has earned a space on my Dock.
+Lately I have been using [Sublime Text](www.sublimetext.com/) and XCode the most, but [Brackets (made by Adobe)](http://brackets.io) has earned a space on my Dock.
 I find XCode 7.0 to be good, but a bit clunky, so sometimes I like to code outside of XCode in Sublime Text.

 What I like about Sublime is how lightweight it is and how customizable it is.
 Brackets is a bit more interactive than Sublime Text and handles a few of the annoyances that I have with Sublime Text, like how I have to use a finder window for file management a lot of the time.
 All three allow for third-party plugins, which is nice.
 In the end, I think that the text editor that you choose to use is really up to your personal tastes.

 ### 5. Monitoring, Verification and Testing
-I utilize several tools for monitoring my code, dependencies, etc.  It really depends what I am working on, but I've really started to love [node.js](http://nodejs.org) and [Grunt](http://gruntjs.com) for handling some of the grunt work, such as code verification, minificafion, and image compression for web development.
+I utilize several tools for monitoring my code, dependencies, etc.  It really depends what I am working on, but I've really started to love [node.js](http://nodejs.org) and [Grunt](http://gruntjs.com) for handling some of the grunt work, such as code verification, minification, and image compression for web development.
 I have been using node and grunt in combination with Jekyll for the last few months and am really in love with the tools they provide for web design.

 For iOS development, of course I use instruments for testing.
 I have also been integrating the fantastic language features for debugging that Swift has into my code, including using guard statements, error catching, multi-threading with GCD and more.